 Mastering these skills is imperative to the success of any manager.
-Here are some examples of The 15 most common mistakes managers make.
 However, the skills that make a manager a good manager do not necessarily all fit under the same skills that make a good leader.

 Leaders do not have subordinates, they have followers.
 And while many leaders will still have a ‘management’ title, the sense of authoritarian control is replaced by a different form management style that encourages results and performance at a whole different level.

 When leaders want to lead they employ a different set of skills to accomplish their goals.
 They give up their authoritarian style of management and instead turn to a more transformational style of management based on relationships and connections.